👀 Solink Secure Summit ’25 now sold out.

 There are two basic types of video data storage, local and cloud video storage.
 Local storage is usually accomplished with a DVR (digital video recorder) or NVR (network video recorder).
 However, These are not the only local storage options.

-Solink utilizes a network-attached storage (NAS) device to create a cloud-first video surveillance system.
+Solink utilizes a network-attached storage (NAS) device to create a cloud-first video security system.
 This is a hands-off video storage device that is installed onsite and then can be forgotten about since Solink fully warranties the NAS for the entire duration of the contract.

 To see the difference cloud can make for your convenience store, sign up for a demo today.